 In the video above, Banks defends her decision to use the skin-bleaching cream, and even likened the product to wearing a weave, getting a nose job, or any other form of body modification.
 "Nobody was upset when I was [wearing] 30-inch weaves, tearing out my edges, and doing all types of shit like that," she said.
 "You guys loved it, but what is the difference?"

 Her controversial response, which has garnered over 78K views in four days, has elicited over 2.5K comments, many of which accuse the singer of contradicting her past statements on racism and cultural appropriation.
 "You say this after all the rants and fights you've been involved in about race and racism," wrote one Facebook user.
 "I know you have your freedoms and all but...
 Girl bye ✋ Black is beautiful."
-Others identified her words and actions as internalized racism.
+Others identified her words and actions as internalised racism.

 A week before she posted the video above, Banks wrote on Instagram that she is working on an article that discusses the differences between skin "bleaching," "lightening," "whitening," and "brightening."

-Banks' video calls to mind a similar case involving Lil' Kim, in which the rapper was criticized for altering herself to appear more white.
+Banks' video calls to mind a similar case involving Lil' Kim, in which the rapper was criticised for altering herself to appear more white.
 "I have low self-esteem and I always have," she stated, heartbreakingly, in an interview with Newsweek in 2000.
 "Guys always cheated on me with women who were European-looking.
 You know, the long-hair type.
 Really beautiful women that left me thinking, 'How can I compete with that?'
 Being a regular Black girl wasn't good enough."

 What do you think of Banks' recent statements?
 Were her words harmful or harmless?
 Sound off in the comments below.